zixunh/RL-Recon3D/README.md

-# Robot Learning Benchmark for 3D Object Reconstruction
+# Robot Learning Benchmark for 3D Object Reconstruction Trajectory Finding
-This resource was created as a final project for UC Berkeley's Deep Reinforcement Learning course CS 285.
+This resource was created as a final project for UC Berkeley's Deep Reinforcement Learning course [CS 285](https://rail.eecs.berkeley.edu/deeprlcourse/).
 I created a RLBench-based pipeline for robot learning on 3d object reconstruction trajectory finding.
 You can start with the following materials:

 ### Dependency
 Version 4.1 of CoppeliaSim is required.
 Download: